TOP 70: Northern Rivers influencers as voted by you

 THE community knows best the people who influence and shape their lives.

-And that has become clear with The Northern Star's inaugural 70 Most Influential series released in full at the weekend.
+And that has become clear with The Northern Star's inaugural 70 Most Influential series.

 The comprehensive, yet subjective, list called for nominations of the people who have influenced your lives and earned your respect and recognition.